palaa159/Docs/tutorials/09_Mac_FTDI_Driver_Fix.md

 /Applications/Utilities/Terminal

-All of the lines of code you see for the remainder of this tutorial you will run from the terminal command line.
-If you are unfamiliar with using terminal, check out this [Introduction to the Terminal in Mac OS X](https://www.youtube.com/watch?v=yIY3iPDVUBg) Youtube tutorial.
+All of the lines of code you see below you will run from the Terminal command line.
+If you are unfamiliar with using Terminal, check out this [Introduction to the Terminal in Mac OS X](https://www.youtube.com/watch?v=yIY3iPDVUBg) Youtube tutorial.

 ***!!!
 WARNING !!!***

-Be very careful when using **sudo rm**.
+Be very careful when using the **sudo rm** command.
 It is used to remove files from your system.
-Never ever enter the command:
+Never EVER enter the following command by itself, without specifying a filepath:

 ```
 sudo rm -rf
 ```
 That will wipe your hard drive.

-If you are new to terminal, it is best to simply copy and paste the lines of code below into your terminal window.
+If you are new to Terminal, it is best to simply copy and paste the lines of code below into your terminal window.

 ### Step 1: Remove any existing FTDI drivers & reboot